InfoSansOrdi/pedago-rennes/pedago2/2017-STRAT/README.md

 maze game previously stated and add an entity which can move walls to explicit the addition of branching to the tree decomposition.

-# Strategy Activity
+## Strategy Activity

 From this point, we need to display the meaning of winning strategy, the need to have a strategy which wins against all the strategies of the opponents.
-In other work, we could take a strategy which wins in a certain settings but won't "for all".
+In other word, we could take a strategy which wins in a certain settings but won't "for all".

-# Addition
+## Addition

 This is a scratch of an activity, there are a lot of points to
 address: